 The committee may take one of several actions including, but not limited to:

 - Warnings: Students meet with the dean’s staff member as needed.

 - Required to withdraw: The student must stay away for a semester or longer and engage in meaningful activity: classes, work, or volunteer activities.
 In order to return, the student must write a detailed letter to the dean of students requesting permission to return, explaining what happened, what was done while the student was away, and a plan for how the student will address these issues upon return.
 In some cases, the student will be required to bring back credits, pre-approved by departments, to catch up with the student’s class standing.
-Appeals may be made to the dean at the time of notification of the change of status.
+Appeals may be made to the dean of students at the time of notification of the change of status.
 The student’s parents are notified since this is considered a change of status.
 Students who are granted permission to return will be placed on probation for at least one semester upon their return to campus.

 Individuals with access to the Swarthmore College network have the following obligations and responsibilities:

 - To respect other people and the College’s intellectual environment.
 Use of the network may not violate federal, state, or local law, including the laws of defamation, forgery, and harassment.

 - To not engage in copyright/trademark infringement: The copying of copyrighted materials such as music, movies, and other multi-media via Internet peer-to-peer file sharing software or other means is strictly forbidden.
 The Digital Millennium Copyright Act (DMCA) provides an opportunity for online service providers (OSPs) to shield themselves from liability for the actions of their subscribers who infringe on the copyrights of others.
 All institutions of higher education that provide Internet access fall within the scope of the definition of an OSP, with subscribers being their students, faculty, and staff.
 Information about the DMCA and the College’s policy on copyright infringement isavailable at www.swarthmore.edu/its_copyright.xml.